 Acolytes.
 Serving as an acolyte affords our young people an opportunity to express their devotion by serving at the Altar and may be the means of creating a deeper faith in those who might otherwise have but a casual interest in the Church.
 Membership is open to students beginning in the 3rd grade.
 A period of instruction or training is conducted annually.
-Tom Buckner, Acolyte Director.
+Neil Hogg, Acolyte Director.
 Go to the Acolyte Schedule.
-Go to the Acolyte Handbook.

 Alpha.
 Begun at Holy Trinity, Brompton Road in London, this course has since spread around the world, offering an introduction to our Christian faith to those seeking spiritual nourishment.
 Pohick offers this dinner series once or twice a year in the evenings.
-The Rev. Ruth Correll, Director.
+Bruce & Beth Baird, Coordinators.

 Altar Guild.
 The work of the Altar Guild consists of preparation for, and cleaning up after, every Eucharist celebrated at Pohick.
 The Altar Guild also assists with baptisms, confirmations, weddings and funerals.
 Realizing the privilege of serving at the Altar, each member dedicates herself and her work as an offering to God, to whom nothing but the best can be given.
-Betty Jeanne McPherson, Director.
+Judy Sunderland, Director.
 Go to the Altar Guild Schedule.
 Go to the Altar Guild Customary.

 Choirs.
 From the beginning of the Church's history, music played an important part in the worship of God.
 The Pohick Choirs seek to provide justsuch a ministry, rehearsing throughout the year to enhance our weekly liturgy, enjoying the company of other parishioners with similar interests, and growing both musically and spiritually in an ever deepening appreciation of worship as the center of life.
 Linda Egan, Minister of Music.

 Coffee Hosts.
 Following every Sunday worship service, refreshments are served in the lower level of the parish house.
 Volunteer hosts and hostesses serve coffee, tea, and light refreshments for parishioners and guests who gather for fellowship.
 Funding for coffee is provided by the vestry and the Episcopal Church Women.
-Ken Evans (7:45 am), Carol Heintze (9 am) and Melody Yezek (11:15 am), Coordinators.
+Nancy & Jud Bireley (7:45 am) and Lucy Look (9 and 11:15 am), Coordinators.
 Go to the Coffee Host Schedule.

-Docents.
-This group of parishioners is schooled in the history of Pohick Church.
+Docent Guild.
+Members of this group are schooled in the history of Pohick Church.
 Its members take turns giving guided tours of our historic building on Sunday mornings and at special events.
-Micheyl Bartholomew, Chair.
+Nancy Sage, Chair.
 View Historical Notes about Pohick Church.
 Go to the Docents Schedule.

 Episcopal Young Churchmen (EYC).
 Pohick has a Primary EYC for students in the fifth through sixth grade, a Jr. EYC for students in the seventh through eighth grade, and a Sr. EYC for those in ninth through twelfth grade.
 All three groups participate in service projects, trips, retreats, and, of course, outings that are "just-for-fun!"
 The usual meeting time is on Sunday evenings in the Parish House.
 Rusty Booth, Youth Minister.

 Flower Guild.
 The Flower Guild arranges for the flowers used at the Altar.
 This committed group is responsible for decorating the sanctuary for Sunday services, festival days, weddings and funerals.
-Anita Stribling, Director.
+Rita Stankwitz & Micheyl Bartholomew, Co-Directors.
 Go to the Flower Guild Schedule.

 Foyers Groups.
 Pohick Foyers groups were formed several years ago to promote fellowship among parishioners and as a way to introduce new members to those who have been here a little longer.
 The covered dish affairs are held at a group member's home approximately every month within each cell group.
 All are welcome to participate.
-Tom & Diana Bland, Coordinators.
+Cynthia Jacobus, Coordinator.